NO-skcaj/Competition2024/Competition2024/src/main/README.md

 ### CPP

 The CPP folder is where all of the CPP files are.
-This is the main code where you will be defining methods and setting non-const variables
+This is the main code where you will be defining methods and the values of non-const variables.
+You can think of this as the code that is executed and the Include folder as code that is read.

+### Deploy

+You can put code in here that is immedietly sent to the roborio.
+This is mostly used for testing, although there is no working template since we haven't used it before.